bc-anaisabel/meta_analysis_climate_restor/README.md

 ### Research objectives

-- Identify if there is an association between general dryness and restoration success and which factors participate in the direction and strenght of the relationship (e.g. ecosystem type, latitude, restoration period, recovery metric)
+- Identify if there is an association between general dryness and restoration success and the factors that participate in the direction and strenght of the association (e.g. ecosystem type, latitude, restoration period, recovery metric).

-- Analyze and consider climate trends and extreme events in association to the restoration success/failure
+- Analyze and consider CMI trends and extreme events in association to restoration success or failure.

 - Establish restoration success (response ratio of recovery completeness) for studies from 2013-2020 in North America - (*in process*)

 ### Expected results

 Greatest negative differences from CMI historical normal values in a site will have an association with restoration failure.
 This association will be dependent on the type of ecosystem and latitude where restoration occurred, and the type of metric used to evaluate restoration success.
-If there is an  association then this could be used in restoration ecology to set goals where climate trends and extreme events are incorporated to create more attainable results that are sustainable and impactful.

 ## 2. Methods

 1. Restoration success

-To determine restoration success I used an effect size common in meta-analysis known as response ratio (reference).
-This response ratio is what Jones and collaborators used in their study[6] to determine recovery completeness.
-I double-checked their estimations and then calculated it for the new studies I incorporated.
+To determine restoration success I used an effect size that is commonly used in meta-analysis known as **response ratio** [6,13].
+This response ratio is what Jones and collaborators used in their study [6] to determine recovery completeness.
+For this project I re-calculated the response ratios to check accuracy of results.
 Response ratio was calculated like this:

 **Response ratio = Ln (End/Goal)**

-*End* represents the recovery variable's value at the end of the study and *Goal* represents the reference goal value to be reached.
+*End* represents the recovery variable's value at the end of the study and,

+*Goal* represents the reference goal value to be reached.

 2. Climate variables

-Explain here why CMI

-I used three different climate values of CMI to test the association between recovery completeness and climate:
+I used three different variables for CMI to test the role of climate, climate trends and anomalies:

-a) **CMI NORMAL 1961-1990**: Obtain the average CMI for the climate period of 1961-1990.
+a) **CMI NORMAL 1961-1990**: Obtained the average CMI values for the climate period of 1961-1990 for each location.
 This can be considered as historical conditions pre-climate change.

-b) **CMI restoration period**: Obtain the average CMI value for the duration of the restoration period for each observation and obtain the difference compared to the CMI normal 1961-1990.
-This corresponds to longer term trends.
+b) **CMI restoration period**: Obtained the average CMI values for the duration of the restoration period for each observation and used the difference of these compared to the CMI normal 1961-1990 values.
+This would correspond to longer term climate trends.

-c) **CMI extreme**: Choose the largest negative CMI anomaly during the restoration period, i.e. the most severe drought extreme event.
+c) **CMI extreme**: Choose the largest negative CMI anomaly during the restoration period.
 This represents the most severe drought event during the restoration.

 3. Recovery variables

-I focused on those variables most commonly assessed and related to terrestrial ecosystem's restoration: diversity, abundance, community characteristics (referring to composition), nitrogen and nutrients.
-These were identified from the original study [6] and employed in the same way for the studies I incorporated.
+I focused on those variables most commonly assessed in the database for terrestrial ecosystems: diversity, abundance, community characteristics (referring to composition), soil characteristics, organic matter, nitrogen and nutrients.
+These were identified from the original study [6].
+Out of these I used diversity, abundance, nitrogen and nutrients because there was not enough data points for the other ones.
+Later on for my thesis I will incorporate all of them.

 The order of these calculations can be followed in the project pipeline: